Squarespace SEO: Your Complete Guide

 Using heading tags (H1, H2, H3) to structure your content is important for both search engines and users.
 Instead of relying on bold text, use these heading tags to create a clear hierarchy within your content.
 This practice enhances readability and helps search engines understand the context of your content.
 Think of your H1 as the title of your book, H2s as chapter titles, and H3s as subheadings within each chapter.
 This structure makes your content easy to scan and digest.

-Optimize Images and Media for Squarespace SEO
+How to Optimize Images for Squarespace SEO

 Images and other media can make your Squarespace site visually appealing, but they also play a crucial role in SEO.
 Optimizing your images and media can significantly improve your site’s visibility and user experience.

-Use Descriptive Alt Text and File Names
+Write Descriptive Alt Text and File Names

 Alt text is a short description of an image that screen readers use to convey image content to visually impaired users.
 Search engines also use this alt text to understand image content, so using relevant keywords can improve your site’s ranking.
 Always add descriptive alt text to your images to make your site accessible.
 Similarly, use descriptive file names for your images, incorporating relevant keywords when possible.
 Instead of a generic name like “IMG_1234.jpg,” opt for something descriptive like “blue-yoga-mat.jpg.”
 This practice helps search engines understand the context of your images.

-Compress Images
+Compress Images to Improve Load Speed

 Large image files can slow down your site, which negatively impacts SEO.
 Many Squarespace sites have issues with oversized images, so compressing yours is essential.
 Use a tool like TinyPNG to reduce file sizes without compromising quality.
 A faster loading site improves user experience and can improve your search engine rankings.
 Keep your overall page sizes small, ideally under 5MB, with individual images under 500KB.
 Following Squarespace’s recommendations can help ensure your site performs well.

-Use Squarespace’s Image Tools
+Take Advantage of Squarespace’s Image Tools

 Squarespace provides built-in tools to help you optimize your images.
 You can easily add alt text directly within the image editor.
 The platform also handles some aspects of image optimization automatically, but taking the extra steps mentioned above can further enhance your SEO.
 By using these tools and following best practices, you can ensure your images are working for you, not against you, in your SEO strategy.

-Consider Technical SEO for Squarespace
+Key Technical SEO for Squarespace

 Technical SEO often gets overlooked, but it’s the foundation of a well-optimized website.
 These behind-the-scenes elements ensure search engines can easily crawl and index your Squarespace site.